 Micah joined Watsi on September 26th, 2014.
-Four years ago, Micah became the 1476th member to automatically support a new Watsi patient every month.
-Since then, 4,151 more people have become monthly donors!
-Micah's most recent donation traveled 8,300 miles to support Tun, a man from Burma, to fund a leg amputation.
+Five years ago, Micah became the 1476th member to automatically support a new Watsi patient every month.
+Since then, 4,478 more people have become monthly donors!
+Micah's most recent donation traveled 8,500 miles to support Blessed, a young boy from Kenya, to fund a surgery to close a colostomy.

 Tun is a 61-year-old man from Burma.
 He works as a day labourer at a parking lot and supports his family.
 He loves listening to music when he has free time.
 About 18 years ago, Tun's right foot was injured in a road accident.
 He just self-treated the wound because he could not afford to go to any clinics or hospitals.
 Although the wound did not cause him any pain or any other problems, it never was healed properly.
 About 3 months ago, Tun started to experience intermittent pain, especially at night.
 The pain worsened over time until he could no longer hide it and screamed whenever the pain struck.
 When his neighbors and co-workers found out about it, they advised him to go to Mawlamyine Christian Leprosy Hospital (MCLH).
 Once at the hospital, the doctor examined him and said that his leg is in a bad condition.
 The doctor also explained that, with the failed joint and non-healing ulcer, the best treatment for him is to have a below-knee amputation.
 Tun said, "I can’t work daily because of my ulcer.
 That's why I have no money to seek treatment.
 My children are not able to work as they are still young.
 I‘m not happy.
 I am in debt and it's increasing daily."